Androidacy/WebviewManager-Module/README.md

 # Webview Manager
 ### The premier systemless solution for changing default browser and WebView.

+#### NOTE: We're working on an app replacement for this module.
+This module will receive no more feature updates.
+#### Any forks bearing our name, logos, or code are not authorized by Androidacy, and should be treated with caution.

+Androidacy has become aware of forks that may use our code without credit or without giving back to the original project in any way, while claiming to be superior.
+While this module is open source, Androidacy does not condone such usage of open source work.
+When Androidacy uses open source work, we always ensure to give credit where credit is due, and we ask that other ecosystem participants do the same.

 ## Support

-#### NOTE: We're working on an app replacement for this module.
-Sorry for the wait!

 [![Telegram Group](https://img.shields.io/endpoint?color=neon&style=flat&url=https%3A%2F%2Ftg.sumanjay.workers.dev%2Fandroidacy_discussions)](https://telegram.dog/androidacy_discussions)
 [![Telegram Channel](https://img.shields.io/endpoint?color=neon&style=flat&url=https%3A%2F%2Ftg.sumanjay.workers.dev%2Fandroidacy)](https://telegram.dog/androidacy)